betsyding/cs124-lab2/design lab 2, 3, and 4/design.md

 Other Design Updates and Reflections

-We decided to move all the functionality of a task list (create a new item, sorting, delete completed, etc.) to a separate component from App.
+We decided to move all the functionality of a task list (create a new item, sorting, delete completed, etc.) to a separate component from SignedInApp.
 This way, the user can interact with and manipulate task lists individually.
-Transferring the functionality of lists from the App component to the TaskList component proved to be challenging, as it required us to rethink the hierarchy of our app while also tweaking the code to fit this new component.
+Transferring the functionality of lists from the SignedInApp component to the TaskList component proved to be challenging, as it required us to rethink the hierarchy of our app while also tweaking the code to fit this new component.
 Overall, a lot of the functionality between lists and task items stayed the same, it just required a bit of restructuring.
 We decided to include an editable list name that operates similarly to the new task name textbox.
 We also added a third button that allows the user to delete the list.

 As for the UI, we took inspiration from Dr. Milburn’s design principles by drawing parallels between how a user creates new items and creates a new list.
-We think this makes the App more intuitive and aesthetic.
+We think this makes the SignedInApp more intuitive and aesthetic.

 New User Testing: